 Apple Juice While Breastfeeding

-As a breastfeeding mom, you can safely drink apple juice on a regular basis.
-But it is still a better idea for lactating women to add whole apples rather than apple juice into their postpartum diet.
-With whole apples, women can also get fiber, which is lacking in juice (4).
+As a breastfeeding mom, you can safely drink apple juice regularly.
+But it is still a better idea to add whole apples rather than apple juice into your postpartum diet.
+With whole apples, you can also get fiber (4)

 The following tips on apple juice consumption while nursing may help you stay healthy: